Rexcrazy804/Zaphkiel/README.md

 - - booru-flake/        # fuck around and find out
 - - hyprland/           # scripts and nix related hyprland config
 - server/               # same as above but for services
-- - minecraft/          # nix-minecrat entry point
+- - minecraft/          # nix-minecraft entry point
 - system/               # largely defaults
 - - networking/         # networking setup with dnscrypt-proxy2
 - server-default.nix    # strictly imports server only stuff

 npins/                  # flakes? what is that?
 - default.nix           # auto generated file to import npins
-- sources.json          # where is the flake.lock? here it is `sources.json`
+- sources.json          # where is the flake.lock? here it is

 pkgs/                   # exported packages are found here
 - overlays/             # overlays (duh)